-This Duck Tales though isn't that game, but the version for Amiga and DOS - one that on the one hand was truer to the cartoon, but on the other has been mostly forgotten for reasons of being terrible.
+This Duck Tales isn't that game, but one released for Amiga and DOS that on the one hand was truer to the cartoon, but on the other has been mostly forgotten for reasons of being terrible.
 The DOS version, anyway.
-There's a chance the Amiga version was better, and at the very least it did offer better graphics, a few snippets of speech, and a version of the theme not played on the PC speaker - the only musical device in history designed to answer the question "what would happen if a robot could fart."
-Every game that ever used it became an unwitting advert for the SoundBlaster card.
+There's a chance the Amiga version was better, and at the very least it did offer better graphics, a few snippets of speech, and a version of the theme not played on the PC speaker—the only musical device in history designed to answer the question "what would happen if a robot could fart."
+Every game that ever used it became an unwitting advert for SoundBlaster.

 Bills, because he's a duck, you see.

 A big pile of blood-dripping bills, ripped from homeless ducks, because threats work better with props.